'The Great Heist' review: must-watch bank job thriller for fans of 'Narcos'

 That said, no one watches a heist series for the family dynamics.
 The bank job is the meat of the show and that takes place across a little more than one full episode.
 It’s so excruciatingly tense that each minute feels like an hour in the dentist’s waiting room.
 Sidney Lumet’s Dog Day Afternoon, in which Al Pacino stages a bank heist on a summer’s day in Brooklyn, is perhaps the finest cinematic depiction of bank-robbing tension.
 It seems unlikely anyone will match The Great Heist in TV terms.
 Viewers be warned, your fists will be so clenched afterwards you’ll have to pick up the remote with your elbow.

 Consistently entertaining, tense and fast-paced, The Great Heist will go down a storm with fans of ace South American drug lord crime smash Narcos and Spanish hit Money Heist.
-It’s such fun, this Colombian scorcher deserves to crossover to a massive English-language audience too.
+This Colombian scorcher deserves to crossover to a massive English-language audience too.
 Anything else would be criminal.

 ‘The Great Heist’ arrives on Netflix this Friday (August 14)